 Today, I want to talk about yet another opportunity to get some extra cash without putting in much sweat equity: autopay discounts.
 This is just what it sounds like: discounts you get for putting bills on automatic payment, whereby each month’s payment is automatically deducted from your payment method (such as a credit card).
-I think one of the best examples is the T-Mobile autopay discount.
+I think one of the best examples is the awesome T-Mobile autopay discount.

 What Is the T-Mobile Autopay Discount?

 Just what it sounds like: a discount you get for signing up for the automatic payment of your bill every month (it can be with a credit card).
 In my case, I have a family plan for my wife and I, and the discount is $10 every month (a cool $120 per year; practically a free month of cell service).
 Take a look:

 Not only is this beneficial because you pay less, but it also takes one more monkey off your back; one less task to remember (and possibly forget).
 So, it’s a great idea all-around to check if any of your monthly bills can be reduced with an autopay discount.

 I love autopay, but, like everything in life, it’s not all peaches and cream.
 It does have its drawbacks.